0xGhost63/Habit-Tracker/README.md

 # Habbit-Tracker
 Short Habit Tracker Python app
 <br>
-It can mark a habit as done and can generate a graph of the consistency of habbit
+It can mark a habit as done and can generate a graph of the consistency of habit